vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/login.md

    #DO WE NEED TO DESCRIBE ASYNCHRONOUS METHOD HERE?

-2. The current access token for the user can also be retrieved using:
+2. The access token for the currently authenticated user can be retrieved using:

     <pre>AccessToken accessToken = LoginManager.GetInstance().CurrentAccessToken();</pre>